manikandan103222/BuilderPattern-PersonBuilder/README.md

 # BuilderPattern-PersonBuilder
-Builder Pattern is a part of Creational Design Pattern
+Person Builder is a part of Creational Design Pattern